BertrandServin/yapp/README.md

 @BertrandServin.
 If you want to contribute ideas or code, you are welcome if you know python :)

-yapp and its utilities implement models and methods that have been invented by other people.
-If you use yapp it is important that you acknowledge the work of these authors by citing the appropriate references.
+yapp and its utilities implement some models and methods that have been invented by other people.
+If you use yapp it is important that you acknowledge their work by citing the appropriate references.
 These will depend on the way you use the software.
 The documentation below provides the relevant citations.